essdot/iexpect/README.md

 iexpect(myFunction).toThrow(TypeError, "Error message")

 // Expect myFunction to throw an error whose constructor is the same as errorObject's
-//constructor, and whose message is the same as errorObject's message:
+// constructor, and whose message is the same as errorObject's message:
 iexpect(myFunction).toThrow(errorObject)
 ```
 * toHaveOwnProperty/toHaveOwn: Test whether object has property with Object.prototype.hasOwnProperty()